-Painting the Doombull – Part 1
+Painting and Finishing the Doombull

 It’s been really nice to do some painting for a change as it’s been so long since I’ve really sat down and painted pretty much anything.
 I expected my collection of GW paints to have dried out long ago, but going through them I only ended up throwing away 2 that were beyond use.
 I was planning to invest in a fresh set of Vallejo paints, and even though I don’t necessarily need to now, I still think I’ll give them a go.

 To start with I undercoated the model white and then undercoating the wings after in black.
 I know I want the wings to be very raven-like and because they essentially just need to be dry brushed I’m leaving that till last, as I don’t have to worry about rubbing paint off as I handle the model.

 I wanted to give him a greyish brown skin tone.
 Using a combination of Bleached Bone, Bubonic Brown, Chaos Black, Skull White, Badab Black Ink I worked back and forth to to find the right mid tone, not too grey not too brown.
 This is the thing I enjoy about painting, working on highlighting and shading, especially in things like skin tone.

 I’m pretty happy with the skin at the moment, maybe needs a bit more work but it’s close to finished.
 I’m a little unsure how to paint the armour plating other than I wanted all the armour the same colour.
 This guy is aligned to Tzeentch, but I want this alignment to be subtly done.
 At the moment the armour is painted Boltgun Metal with a liberal coat of Black Ink (the old GW ink).
 Not sure about this “Dark Iron” effect yet, as the shiny finish on the old Black Ink is a bit off putting.
 I may give the model a thin coat of Testors Dullcote to get rid of that shine before I do anything else.